LeoRoma/recipe-sharer-view/README.md

 - react-icons

 ## Architecture Design Screenshot
-In this diagram displays all the components that I have used to build this application and in the next section (Approach) there is a more in details explanation of it.
+In this diagram displays all the components and their relationship between each other that I have used to build this application.
+In the next section (Approach) there is an explanation more in details of it.
 ![Image screenshot](./screenshots/apparchitecturedesign.jpg)

 ## Approach